Seed bead: Colors and finishes

 Formulas for different colors of glass are closely guarded.
 The recipe for a true black glass was lost during World War I, and modern black glass held to sunlight is a deep purple.
 Examples of true black glass are circulating in jewelry pieces made to commemorate the funeral of Queen Victoria.

 Glass rods made with concentric layers of color or stripes of color can be used to make patterns of color in seed beads.

 Seed bead machinery uses glass rods softened to a red heat, fed into a steel die stamp that forms the shape of the bead with a reciprocating needle that forms the hole.
 Manual and automatic machinery is in use in the Czech Republic.
 As the steel dies wear eventually, they are replaced.

 Cylinder beads

-During the last decade, a new shape of Japanese seed bead, the cylinder bead, has become increasingly popular.
+During the last few decades, a new shape of Japanese seed bead, the cylinder bead, has become increasingly popular.
 They were invented by Masayoshi Katsuoka of the Miyuki Shoji Company in the 1980s.
-Unlike the more rounded donut-shaped rocaille seed beads, cylinder beads are extremely uniform in shape and size and have large holes for their size.
+Unlike the more rounded donut-shaped rocaille seed beads, cylinder beads have large holes for their size, and their diameters, inside and out, have little variation.
 Their flattened ends mean that bead work created with cylinder beads has a flat, smooth texture.
 Rows and columns in weaving line up more uniformly, so detailed pattern work comes out more accurate and even.
 These beads are more expensive than round seed beads, although the reduced weight of the thin walled cylinder beads results in more beads per gram.

 There are three versions of cylinder beads: